OSV-IT-Studio/holy-private-bookmarks/README.md

 ## 🤖 AI Assistance

-Parts of this project's code were developed with the assistance of AI tools (such as GitHub Copilot).
+Parts of this project's code were developed with the assistance of AI tools (such as ChatGPT Grok).
 All generated code has been reviewed, tested, and adapted by human contributors to meet the project's quality and security standards.

 ## Installation